Squish for Qt Tutorials

 file, then the menubar is identified as AddressBook_MyAddressesadr_QMenuBar

 .
-The reason for this is that Squish needs to uniquely identify every object in a given context, and it uses whatever information it has to hand.
+The reason for this is that Squish tries to uniquely identify every object in a given context, and it uses whatever information it has to hand.
 So in the case of identifying menubars (and many other objects), Squish uses the window title text to give it some context.
 (For example, an application's File or Edit menus may have different options depending on whether a file is loaded and what state the application is in.)

 If the AUT appears to freeze during test execution, wait for Squish to time out the AUT (about 20 seconds), and show the Object Not Found dialog, indicating an error like this: